JohnCallingham/LCC_TOTI/README.md

 ## Arduino IDE installation

 It can be installed into the Arduino IDE by downloading the .zip file and adding to the Arduino library using Sketch -> Include Library -> Add .Zip Library

+## Functions

+The following functionality is implemented for each TOTI;-
+- The delay before the TOTI shows occupied can be set.
+- The delay before the TOTI shows not occupied can be set.
+- An event is sent when the TOTI becomes occupied.
+- An event is sent when the TOTI becomes not occupied.